top of page

 NCEA work is assessed externally or internally.

-• When your work is externally assessed, you usually sit a national exam at the end of the year, which is set and marked by the New Zealand Qualifications Authority (NZQA).
+• When your work is externally assessed, you usually sit a national exam at the end of the year or submit your work online which is set and marked by the New Zealand Qualifications Authority (NZQA).

-• Internal assessment marking is also checked by independent moderators from NZQA to make sure all schools are assessing work to a national standard.
+• Internal assessment marking samples are also checked by independent moderators from NZQA to make sure all schools are assessing work to a national standard.

 Assessment can be in either English or te reo Māori.